Park Address: 3255 Turnberry Ln, Ann Arbor MI 48108

 There is street parking on Turnberry Lane along the park's edge.

-The park is accessible on foot and bicycle by walking and riding through the neighborhood streets.
+The park can be reached on foot and bicycle by walking and riding through the neighborhood streets.
 Nearby Packard Street has sidewalks but no bike lanes.
 There are no bike racks at the park.